cvxpy/cvxpy/doc/source/examples/applications/min_condition_number_by_scaling.rst

 Minimizing Condition Number by Scaling
 ======================================

-This notebook provides and example of how to minimize the condition number of a matrix by scaling, taken from https://web.stanford.edu/~boyd/lmibook/.
+This notebook provides an example of how to minimize the condition number of a matrix by scaling, taken from https://web.stanford.edu/~boyd/lmibook/.
 The problem is formulated in CVXPY as a generalized eigenvalue problem (GEVP) and utilizes the